mickaelandrieu/beerawecka/doc/03-uri-routing.md

 # URI Routing

+## Auto routing

 By default, an URL string corresponds to a controller class/method.
 The segments in an URI and follow this pattern :

     exemple.com/index.php/class/method/param1/param2

 If the class is not present in the url, the default route is called.
-If the method is not present in the url, the default method is *index*
+If the method is not present in the url, the default method is *index*.

+The controllers can be organized into sub directories.

+    exemple.com/subdir/class/method

 ## Removing the index.php file from URL